kendallfrimodig/energy-demand-forecasting/index.md

 <br>

 Before you visualize or model the hourly data, you'll have to convert the timestamp to a pandas 'datetime' data type.

-Coulmn names re-formatted to 4 character codes for tidyness when assinging color palletes
+Column names re-formatted to 4 character codes for tidyness when assigning color palletes

 ```python